chauhan176/aboutme/README.md

-# MEAN stack Activity Tracker app
+# MEAN stack Resume Activity Tracker app
-This project was built with Angular CLI version 7.2.3.
+A MEAN stack app which keeps the analytics of the different sections of your Resume.(i.e. Introduction , Education , Projects , Achievements , Technical-Skills).

 ## How to run the app?
 - Run `npm install` to install required angular dependencies.